shrinerb/shrine/doc/securing_uploads.md

 ## Validate file type

-Almost always you will be accepting certain types of files, and it's a good idea to create a whitelist (or blaclist) of supported extensions and MIME types.
+Almost always you will be accepting certain types of files, and it's a good idea to create a whitelist (or a blacklist) of extensions and MIME types.

 By default Shrine stores the MIME type derived from the extension, which means it's not guaranteed to hold the actual MIME type of the the file.
 However, you